 |Canon M6 Mark II||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
+Both the M50 and the T6s have been discontinued, but can regularly be found used on eBay.
+The T6s was replaced by the Canon 77D, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.